 In her free time, Melanie enjoys taking dance classes, practicing yoga, educating herself on recent environmental issues, and reading.

-Tess Clark is senior pursuing a degree in Environmental Studies and Philosophy at New York University.
+Tess Clark is a graduate of Environmental Studies and Philosophy from New York University.
 She is particularly concerned with issues surrounding animal agriculture, environmental ethics, and environmental decision-making.

 Originally from the greater Philadelphia area, she has spent the past three years living and working in New York City.
 Past projects include grantwriting, fundraising research, developing videos for education and outreach, installing school gardens, performing compost demonstrations, and coordinating partnerships between youth agriculture programs.